Making Separation-First Multi-Stream Audio Watermarking Feasible via Joint Training: Experiments

+\textbf{Model Variants.} We evaluate several watermarking baselines alongside two separation-aware variants. \textit{AURA*} denotes our implementation of the published AURA watermarking backbone~\cite{aura2026}, trained on the datasets described in Section~\ref{datasets}. \textit{AURA*-Demucs$_{joint}$} denotes the full separation-aware model trained on FMA--Emilia speech+music mixtures. \textit{AURA*-Demucs$_{finetuned}$} denotes the dataset-adapted variant further trained on MUSDB18 vocal/accompaniment mixtures, therefore achieves substantially better BER on the vocal+accompaniment benchmark.

-We evaluated WavMark, Audioseal, \textit{AURA*}, and 2 separation-aware variants -- \textit{AURA*-Demucs$_{joint}$}, and \textit{AURA*-Demucs$_{finetuned}$}---based both on robustness and perceptual quality.
-Robustness was quantified by the average bit error rate (BER) under the evaluation pipeline described in Section 2, which includes watermark encoding, loudness alignment, mixing, Demucs separation, and per-stem decoding.
+We evaluated WavMark, AudioSeal, \textit{AURA*}, and 2 separation-aware variants -- \textit{AURA*-Demucs$_{joint}$}, and \textit{AURA*-Demucs$_{finetuned}$}---based both on robustness and perceptual quality.
+Robustness was quantified by the average bit error rate (BER) under the evaluation pipeline described in Section \ref{robustnessspe}, which includes watermark encoding, loudness alignment, mixing, Demucs separation, and per-stem decoding.
+All baselines are evaluated using their native operating configurations to avoid disadvantaging any method by forced resampling or non-native payload settings.
+Specifically, WavMark uses its native sampling rate with a 32-bit payload per 1-second window and a randomly sampled key, AudioSeal uses its native sampling rate with a 16-bit payload per 1-second window, and AURA* uses its 44.1 kHz sampling rate with a 32-bit payload per 2-second window and random keys.
+All methods are then tested under the same separation-first pipeline, with BER computed over each method's decoded payload bits.
 All methods share the same evaluation settings as the joint training configuration.
 Test data consist of a 15-hour speech+music set, synthesized from non-overlapping subsets of Emilia~\cite{Emilia} and FMA~\cite{FMA}, and a 10-hour vocal+accompaniment set extracted from MUSDB18~\cite{musdb18}.
 All test data were strictly excluded from training datasets.